Lamar Odom and Sabrina Parr Break Up One Year After Engagement - E! Online

 The post appears to have been deleted.

-Odom, who was previously married to Khloe Kardashian, celebrated his engagement to Parr in September, sharing a series of photos from the celebration.
+Odom, who was previously married to Khloe Kardashian, celebrated his engagement to Parr in September, sharing a series of photos on social media.
 "I had a great time at my engagement party with the special ladies in my life @getuptoparr @destinyodomm," he wrote.
 "It was so important to me for my family and friends, especially my daughter to be there with me this time around."

 He added, "Special thanks to everyone that made our day so perfect."